-Made with a mindful effort towards Sustainability and Circular Fashion.
+Made with a mindful effort to achieve Sustainability and Circular Fashion.

-SLOW MADE means our brand-defined MONOZUKURI is our ideal high standard towards taking a slower, more mindful approach, utilizing natural materials and environmentally friendly processes for our production without compromise.
-Our goal is to create high quality and timeless fashion pieces through our MONOZUKURI and to offer our customers the confidence that they are acquiring a truly sustainable product.
+Our slower, more mindful approach utilizes natural materials and environmentally friendly processes for production without compromise.
+Our goal is to create high-quality and timeless fashion pieces through MONOZUKURI and to ensure that our customers are acquiring a truly sustainable product.

-We have strong long-term relationships with local partner factories and our MONOZUKURI is made possible with great support from valued experienced artisans and textile experts there who fundamentally understand the ethos of our brand.
+We have strong long-term relationships with local partner factories whose valued experienced artisans and textile experts fundamentally understand the ethos of our brand.

-As part of our dedication to sustainable circular fashion, all of our original garments are crafted from nearly 100% natural materials and we strive to minimize the excess in stock by making products in limited quantity.
-We offer mend and repair service by our repair experts for the garments with nest Robe/CONFECT labels to extend the longevity of your clothing.
-We are happy to fix years old garments as long as we can find the materials to do so.
+All of our original garments are crafted from nearly 100% natural materials, and we strive to minimize excess in stock by making products in limited quantity.
+We offer expert mend and repair service for garments with nest Robe/CONFECT labels to extend the longevity of our customers’ clothing.
+We are happy to fix older garments as long as we can find the materials to do so.
 This is also part of our dedication to sustainable fashion.

-At our own core sewing factory, we use alternative energy consisting of self-generated solar power and introduced low power energy saving LEDs for the factory lighting.
-We use energy efficient boilers at our dye house where large amounts of hot water are used in the dyeing process to significantly reduce energy consumption.
+At our own primary sewing factory, we use alternative energy consisting of self-generated solar power, and have introduced low-power, energy-saving LEDs for the factory lighting.
+We use energy-efficient boilers at our dye house—where large amounts of hot water are used in the dyeing process—to significantly reduce energy consumption.

-All of our retail stores are built using mainly natural biodegradable materials such as wood, stone, diatom soil, and use LEDs for lighting.
-We have no disposable bags for customers at our stores.
-As environmentally conscious product selections we have several kinds of paper eco-bags and reusable canvas eco-bags available for our customers.
-Customers are asked to either to bring their own bags or to purchase one of our eco bags for their shopping, working to help create a sustainable society.
+Our retail stores are all built using mainly natural biodegradable materials such as wood, stone, and diatom soil, and our stores use LEDs for lighting.
+We offer no disposable bags to our customers.
+Instead, we make several kinds of paper eco-bags and reusable canvas eco-bags available.
+Customers are asked to either purchase one of our eco-bags for their shopping or bring their own bags.

-Our paper eco-bags are made of recycled paper that are officially certified by the Forest Stewardship Council®, an international forest management certification called FSC®.
+Our paper eco-bags are made of recycled paper officially certified by the Forest Stewardship Council®, an international forest management certification called FSC®.
 Our reusable canvas eco-bags carry the Eco Mark given by the Japan Environment Association.
-The Eco Mark is only attached to products that have been recognized as having a low environmental impact throughout the life cycle from "production" to "disposal" and are considered to be useful for environmental conservation, and which have passed strict standards.
-The Japan Environment Association has signed a Mutual Recognition Agreement (MRA) with an organization that manages overseas environmental labels to promote mutual certification.
+The Eco Mark is attached only to products recognized as having a low environmental impact throughout the life cycle from "production" to "disposal" and considered useful for environmental conservation, and which have passed strict standards.
+The Japan Environment Association has signed a Mutual Recognition Agreement (MRA) with an organization that manages overseas environmental labels so as to promote mutual certification.

-Our online stores use biodegradable biomass plastic bags made of plant-derived materials for the online purchase to be placed in.
+Our online stores use biodegradable biomass plastic bags made of plant-derived materials for packing online purchases.

-Our various efforts toward a sustainable circular fashion may still be insufficient however, we can definitely make a change if we continue staying environmentally conscious.
-We will keep on striving for the lowest possible environmental impact in our production and in our operations.
+Our various efforts toward sustainable circular fashion can definitely make a change if we continue staying environmentally conscious.
+We pledge to keep striving for the lowest possible environmental impact in our production and operations.